 Veronica Ramos is a fifth grade teacher and joined the staff in 2011.
 She was born and raised in a Spanish speaking home where her parents passed down strong Mexican values and instilled the importance of an education.
 She earned her Bachelor’s degree in Spanish and Chicana/o Studies at the UCSB in 2008.
 Two years later she went back and earned a Masters in Education and a bilingual teaching credential.
 She truly loves teaching, and sees her work as the planting of seeds where she experiences tremendous joy watching the children sprout.
 When she is not at Adelante, you can find her playing team sports, softball being her favorite.
 She also enjoys watching her students play youth sports.
 Her teaching philosophy is centered around cooperation where students have the opportunity to construct their own learning.
 She finds that the students not only learn together but they also teach each other.
 In her classroom Maestra Ramos creates an environment where everyone strives to become a successful TEAM; where everyone is important, respected, valued, loved and encouraged.

-Michael Macioce is the sixth grade teacher at Adelante Charter School with 11 years of teaching experience, the last three of which he has taught sixth grade.
-Mr. Macioce was born in Sleepy Hollow, New York and grew up in New Jersey.
-He studied German in high school, and lived for a year in Berlin, Germany.
-He started college at Hampshire College in Massachusetts and finished at UC Santa Cruz, graduating with a BA in Environmental Studies and a Masters in Teaching.
-Later he studied Spanish while teaching preschool in Ventura.
-He is married to Lauren Macioce with whom he has two daughters.
-Mr. Macioce believes in the power of two-way immersion as a vehicle for social justice and peace across cultural lines.
-He is especially enthusiastic about inquiry-driven mathematics, hands-on environmental ocean science and infusing everyday teaching with technology.
-He strives to nurture students’ social-emotional intelligence, foster a love for reading literature and support students’ self-expression through intensive writing instruction.
+Michael Macioce has been a teacher at Adelante Charter School since 2004.
+Mr. Macioce was born in Sleepy Hollow, New York and was raised in New Jersey.
+He studied German in high school, and studied in Berlin, Germany for his senior year.
+He started college at Hampshire College in Massachusetts and finished at UC Santa Cruz, graduating with a BA in Environmental Studies and later a Masters in Teaching.
+He studied Spanish after arriving in California, while teaching preschool in Ventura.
+He has two daughters, both are graduates of Adelante.
+Mr. Macioce believes in the power of two-way immersion as a vehicle for social justice and building peace across cultural lines.
+He is enthusiastic about inquiry-driven mathematics, hands-on ocean science and infusing everyday learning with technology.
+He strives to nurture students’ social-emotional intelligence and empathy, foster a love for reading literature, and support students’ self-expression through intensive writing instruction.
 He hopes that all students develop a deep confidence during their time at Adelante Charter that they can learn to accomplish whatever it is they wish for in life.

-Lauren Macioce is the physical education teacher at Adelante and has been teaching PE for seven years.
-She also teaches with the Santa Barbara Dance Institute (SBDI) and teaches third and fourth grades as well as the after-school SWAT team classes.
-Mrs. Macioce was born and raised in Ventura, California.
+Lauren Macioce is the dance teacher at Adelante and was previously the PE teacher for 12 years.
+Lauren was born and raised in Ventura, California.
 She graduated from UC Santa Cruz with a BA in American Studies and finished her teaching credential with Cal State Teach.
 She is married to Michael Macioce with whom she has two daughters, Isabella and Gianna.
 Lauren is a natural advocate for a highly active lifestyle who shares her enthusiasm for athletics, dance and playful activity with all of the students and the whole Adelante community.
-You will often find her teaching a Zumba class to parents in her free time.
-This year she will be coordinating a runners’ club during lunchtime recess and a capoeira club after school.
-Lauren is passionate about finding situations where students are naturally engaged and motivated while they challenge themselves to build their skills, agility, endurance, and great sportsmanship.
+She teaches Zumba four days a week and is looking forward to offering Zumba to the Adelante community.
+You will often find her dancing at recess with the kids and can’t wait to show off her students at the end of the year show!

 “Art was so important to me as child and I was lucky enough to grow up in a family that believed in the value of raising creative thinkers.
 Through art we learn to be open minded, think critically, appreciate the beauty of the things around us, dream big and always maintain our childlike sense of wonder.”

 Sandra Limón joined the Adelante Charter School community in March of 2017.
 Sandra was born and raised in Inglewood, California where she was first introduced to music at a very early age, having had the opportunity to participate in her father’s Spanish parish choir at the age of 4, while learning to play the piano at the age of 6.
 Sandra’s passion for music continued into UCLA where she completed her Bachelor of Arts in Music History (2007).
 Upon receiving her Bachelor’s, Sandra returned to the South Bay, opening a piano studio for students of all ages while also becoming St. Joseph School’s Music Teacher for nearly 10 years.
-During her time at St. Joseph’s, Sandra directed bilingual choirs, musicals and variety shows.
-Sandra is passionate about creating a positive learning environment revolving around Music Theory, Music Performance and Music History.
-Sandra’s family, consisting of her children, Emma and Mateo along with her husband Christian, feel fortunate for the opportunity of becoming a part of the ACS community.
+During her time in Adelante, Sandra has formed our school’s first choir and has started a performing arts program along with the specialist teachers.
+She continues to find ways to have the school’s music performances be inclusive and culturally sensitive to our school community.
+Sandra is passionate about creating a positive learning environment revolving around Music Theory, Music Performance and Music History